maximenrb/SocketCommunication/README.md

 # TP-1_POA
-Commands communication between client and server with Sockets
+Commands communication between a client and a server with Sockets

 Forthcoming...